Boy detained for murder of Ian Kirwan who told teen off at supermarket

 On Wednesday, the teenager who cannot be legally identified, was told he would be detained for life for Mr Kirwan's murder.

-The attack was "so utterly senseless it defies description," said Mr Justice Fraser, the judge at Birmingham Crown Court.
+The attack was "so utterly senseless it defies description", said Mr Justice Fraser, the judge at Birmingham Crown Court.

 Jurors heard the boy was in town to rob and deal drugs, and was part of a masked gang that "terrorised" the public.